Avoid Panic Measures, Abdulsalami Peace Committee Tells INEC - THISDAYLIVE

 Adedayo Akinwale in Abuja

-The National Peace Committee headed by former Head of State, Gen. Abdulsalami Abubakar, has called on the Independent National Electoral Commission (INEC) to avoid panic measures and should not get distracted by the accusations by politicians ahead of Saturday’s elections.
+The National Peace Committee headed by former Head of State, Gen. Abdulsalami Abubakar (rtd), has called on the Independent National Electoral Commission (INEC) to avoid panic measures and should not get distracted by the accusations by politicians ahead of the Saturday’s elections.

-The committee made the call in a statement jointly signed by Abubakar and Bishop Mathew Kukah Tuesday, where it said that the postponement of the elections by the electoral body had the potential to dampen the confidence of the people in the political process.
+The committee made the call yesterday in a statement jointly signed by Abubakar and Bishop Mathew Kukah, where it acknowledged that the postponement of the elections by the electoral body had the potential to dampen the confidence of the people in the political process.

 It stated: “The impact of this decision has permeated every stratum of our lives and has the potential to dampen the confidence of our people in the political process.
 It has further deepened anxieties within the international community about our country.